 "Entre nous, if I am knocked off, I ask you to publish my notebook 'Marxism on the State' (it got held up in Stockholm).
 It is bound in a blue cover.
-All the quotations from Marx and Engels are collected there, also those from Rautsky against Pannekoek.
+All the quotations from Marx and Engels are collected there, also those from Kautsky against Pannekoek.
 There are a number of remarks, notes and formulas.
 I think a week's work would be enough to publish it.
-I consider it important because not only Plekhanov, but Kautsky, too, is confused...."
+I consider it important because not only Plekhanov, but Kautsky, too, is confused..."

 who will hire technicians, foremen and accountants, and pay them all, as indeed all "state" officials in general, workmen's wages.
-Here is a concrete, practical task which can immediately be the working people of exploitation, a task which takes account of what the Commune had already begun to practice (particularly in what the Commune had already begun to practice (particularly in building up the state).
+Here is a concrete, practical task which can immediately be fulfilled in relation to all trusts, a task whose fulfilment will rid the working people of exploitation, a task which takes account of what the Commune had already begun to practice (particularly in building up the state).